Modupeolawuraola/Multi-Agent-System-with-Knowledge-Sharing-For-News-Evaluation/project_proposal/proposal_6.md

 ## 2 Dataset:

             The dataset for fine-tuning and customization is still TBD.
-However, data will likely consist of relevant open-source academic texts, dialogue datasets, and domain-specific content to build the required context for medical field perspectives.
+However, data will likely consist of relevant open-source news, article datasets.

 ## 3 Rationale: